paul-nguyen-1/Thirstys/README.md

-# Web Development Project 4 - Drinks Ahoy!
+# Drinks Ahoy!

-Submitted by: Paul Nguyen

-This web app: TheCockTailDB API Project

-Time spent: 10 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] **Clicking a button creates a new API fetch request and displays at least three attributes from the returned JSON data**
 - [x] **Only one item/API call is viewable at a time**